Hunter-Andrew/Capsim-NN-Predictor/README.md

 ## Executive Summary:

-Using data from a business simulation called Capsim, the goal of this project is to predict a product's Customer Survey Score (CSS) using given product parameters.
-The data is extracted from Fast Track reports (specifically pages 5 and 6) using a Python script.
-Additional attributes/parameters are also derived from this data.
-The simulation/game has several mechanics and rules essential to understanding how the CSS is calculated, including reasons to eliminate some rows and columns, as well as the reasons 2 models were trained and used, depending on the row's segment.
-After building and testing the models, it was concluded that the desired prediction accuracy was not achieved, but valuable lessons were learned that will assist in further refining the models in the future.
+Using data from a competitive business simulation called Capsim, the goal of this project is to predict a product's future market share, by using a neural network to predict the product's Customer Survey Score (CSS), the "score" of the product within the simulation.
+After building and testing multiple models, it was concluded that the desired prediction accuracy was not achieved, but valuable lessons were learned that will assist in further refining the models in the future.

+## Technologies Used
+- Python
+- NumPy
+- TensorFlow
+- Keras

 ## Purpose/Context: